davidmoten/rxjava-parallel/README.md

 rxjava-parallel
 ===============

-implements a ParallelObservable as experimentation
+implements a ParallelObservable as an experiment